Oppression Olympics: Dynamics

-Usage
+Origins and usage

-The term is coined after the Olympic Games and their focus on medals and other competitive achievements.
-Elizabeth Martínez, in a conversation with Angela Davis on May 12, 1993, responded to a question about coalition building as follows: "There are various forms of working together.
+Chicana feminist Elizabeth "Betita" Martínez is often credited with coining the term.
+On May 12, 1993, she and Angela Davis spoke at a forum held at UC San Diego on "Building Coalitions of People of Color".
+Martinez responded to a question about coalition building as follows: "There are various forms of working together.
 A coalition is one, a network is another, an alliance is yet another. ...
 But the general idea is no competition of hierarchies should prevail.
 No Oppression Olympics!"
-Davis supported Martínez's characterization and stated, "As Betita has pointed out, we need to be more flexible in our thinking about various ways of working together across differences."
+Martinez was referencing how an "Oppression Olympics" mentality can erect unnecessary barriers between disadvantaged groups.
+Davis supported Martínez's response: "As Betita has pointed out, we need to be more flexible in our thinking about various ways of working together across differences."

-Martínez would later write more extensively about the "Oppression Olympics" in her 1998 monograph De Colores Means All of Us: Latina Views for a Multi-Colored Century.
-In a foreword for the book, Angela Davis writes that Martínez evoked "a term that will be recognized by many who have heard her speak" and states that Martínez "urges us not to engage in 'Oppression Olympics' [or create] a futile hierarchy of suffering, but, rather, to harness our rage at persisting injustices in order to strengthen our opposition to an increasingly complex system of domination, which weaves together racism, patriarchy, homophobia, and global capitalist exploitation".
+Martínez would later write more extensively about the Oppression Olympics in her 1998 book, De Colores Means All of Us: Latina Views for a Multi-Colored Century.
+In the book's foreword, Davis states that Martínez "urges us not to engage in 'Oppression Olympics' [or create] a futile hierarchy of suffering, but, rather, to harness our rage at persisting injustices in order to strengthen our opposition to an increasingly complex system of domination, which weaves together racism, patriarchy, homophobia, and global capitalist exploitation".

-In his book The Holocaust in American Life (1999), historian Peter Novick derived a related term, "Victimization Olympics", to describe how persecuted groups have "competed" to portray themselves as the most grievously oppressed, with Holocaust victims "intent on permanent possession of the gold medal".
+In The Holocaust in American Life (1999), historian Peter Novick derived a related term, "Victimization Olympics", to describe how persecuted groups have vied to portray themselves as the most grievously oppressed, with Holocaust victims "intent on permanent possession of the gold medal".
 To illustrate the competition, Novick quotes an excerpt from an essay published by African-American author James Baldwin in 1967:

 One does not wish...to be told by an American Jew that his suffering is as great as the American Negro's suffering.
 It isn't, and one knows that it isn't from the very tone in which he assures you that it is....
 For it is not here, and not now, that the Jew is being slaughtered, and he is never despised, here, as the Negro is, because he is an American.
 The Jewish travail occurred across the sea and America rescued him from the house of bondage.
 But America is the house of bondage for the Negro, and no country can rescue him.